Let's Talk: Asynchronous vs. Real-time Communication

 Back in Bali, Salihefendic believes asynchronous communication should be the default communication for business -- mostly.
 “We banned almost all synchronous communication and banned almost all meetings.
 And it didn’t work,” said Salihefendic.
 “So when we say asynchronous by default, we mean 60 percent to 70 percent of communications should happen asynchronously.
 But you still need the human element.”
 At Doist, Salihefendic and his employees use the pyramid of remote team communication to determine when to use which type of communication.

-Synchronous and Asynchronous Communication Solutions
+Synchronous vs. Asynchronous Communication Solutions

 Once an organization determines which type of communication to use, it is time to pick the right app or software.
 Below are a few of the top synchronous apps available today: